 After returning to the United States, Rockefeller began a storied career in banking.
 He first joined Chase National Bank in 1946, and rose through the ranks to become a senior vice president in 1952.
 His work involved expanding Chase's business in Latin America, as well as helping to oversee the 1955 merger of Chase National and the Bank of Manhattan, resulting in what is now known as Chase Manhattan Bank.
 By 1969, Rockefeller had become CEO of the bank, as well as chairman of its board of directors.

 By the time he retired in 1981, David Rockefeller had built a reputation as a global leader in the world of finance, foreign relations and public service.

-Rockefeller has also been instrumental in Manhattan's cultural development.
+Rockefeller was also instrumental in Manhattan's cultural development.
 Among his efforts in the borough, he served on the Museum of Modern Art's board of directors, and helped develop lower Manhattan while chairman of the Downtown-Lower Manhattan Association.

 In 2002, Rockefeller was the first in his family to publish an autobiography, Memoirs.
 According to the New York Times, Rockefeller wrote his life story because he said: “Well, it just occurred to me that I had led a rather interesting life.”